EasySigh/kana-senpai-web/privacy-policy.md

 **In Short:** _We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent._

 **We process your personal information for a variety of reasons, depending on how you interact with our Services, including:**

+- **To request feedback.** We may process your information when necessary to request feedback and to contact you about your use of our Services.

+- **To identify usage trends.** We may process information about how you use our Services to better understand how they are being used so we can improve them.

+- **To determine the effectiveness of our marketing and promotional campaigns.** We may process your information to better understand how to provide marketing and promotional campaigns that are most relevant to you.

 - **To deliver targeted advertising to you.** We may process your information to develop and display personalized content and advertising tailored to your interests, location, and more.